Justin01Wu/others/aws/aws.md

 - Assign separate Security Groups if separate Security Groups are needed This scenario also helps for operating network appliances, such as firewalls or load balancers that have multiple private IP addresses for each network interface.

+Every subnet in your VPC must be associated with exactly one Route Table.
+However, multiple subnets can be associated with the same Route Table.

 ## High Availability
 - The Manual Scaling as part of Auto Scaling allows the user to change the capacity of Auto Scaling group.
   The user can add / remove EC2 instances on the fly.
 To execute manual scaling, the user should modify the desired capacity.